ezraporter/AWS-Educational-Training/ACloudGuru_Certified_Cloud_Practitioner_Notes.md

 **What is Athena?** An interactive query service for analyzing and querying data in S3 using standard SQL.
 It is serverless and pay per query / per TB scanned.
 Eliminates need for complex ETL processes.
 Works directly with data stored in S3.

 **What is Macie?** Macie relates to Personally Identifiable Information (PII).
 Macie is a security service using ML and NLP to discover and protect sensitive data stored in S3.
 Helps to prevent ID theft and fraud.

+## Advanced AWS Concepts

+### :bulb: AI Services: Lex, Polly, Transcribe, and Rekognition

+**Lex:** Powers Amazon's Alexa, a service that builds conversational chatbots.
+Powered by voice or text.

+**Polly:** Text to life-like voice.
+Polly essentially returns the Alexa voice you hear, makes computer speak sound human.

+**Transcribe:** Coverts speech into text, helps to generate subtitles or getting transcripts.

+**Rekognition:** Converts images into tags/text.
+Think of an eyeball registering images.
+Example is an app that identifies photos of plants.

+### :bulb: Different Compute Services

+Exam questions may give scenarios where you will specify which of the following is most applicable:

+- **EC2**: Virtual Machines in cloud
+- **Lightsail**: Simple cloud servers.
+You pick the VM and size and it gets deployed.
+EC2 has much more custmization
+- **Lambda**: Serverless computing in the cloud
+- **Batch**: Compute service for batch computing
+- **Elastic Beanstalk**: PaaS
+- **Severless Application Repository**: Allows you to deploy pre-provisioned serverless apps (i.e. Alex skills)
+- **AWS Outposts**: Extending compute to your own data centers on-prem
+- **EC2 Image Builder**: Helps you build custom EC2 images for Linux and Windows

+### AWS VPC

+VPC = "Amazon Virtual Private Cloud"

+Lets you provision a logically isolated section of the AWS cloud in a virtual network you define.
+Essentially lets you launch EC2 instances.
+You have full control over VPCs. **Essentially a virtual data center in the cloud.** You can connect a VPC to a VPN (hardware virtual private network).

+To connect on-prem to your VPC you can:

+- Create a VPN as an extension of your corporate network and data center.
+- AWS Direct Connect, a physical line that goes to AWS for private connectivity instead of internet based connections.
+This increases bandwidth, reliability, etc. You can even do a VPN over Direct Connect for ultimate security.
+This allows for encryption as well.

+### AWS Lambda

+What is Lambda?

+Everytime you talk to Alexa, you are talking to Lambda.
+Removes the management of data centers, OSs, assembly code, etc. All you worry about is your code and upload it.
+It is an event driven compute service that can run your code in response to events such as changes to data in S3 or Dynamo DB tables.

+:bulb: Supported Languages: Node.js, C#, Java, Go, Python, PowerShell

+:bulb: Lambda is priced by number of requests and durations of code execution.

+:bulb: You can have version control to have multiple versions of your Lambda code.

+Pros: No servers, continuous scaling, super cheap!

+**Exam Tips:**

+- Lambda scales **out** automatical (not up)
+- Lambda functions are **independent** (1 event = 1 function)
+- Labda is **serverless**
+- Lambda is priced by **requests** and by **execution time**
+- You can have multiple versions of code in Lambda
+- Understand that you are responsible for your code, but Amazon is responsible for the hardware, OS, security patching, virus protection, etc.